 Figure 3A shows the microscope that I used for this article.
 It has no condenser, no sub-stage optics at all.
 It’s purely diffused light that was used for making the images.
 The microscope was a Euromex SA, a simple horseshoe microscope from the seventies that was used in high schools.
 The microscope came with 3 achromatic objectives: 10/0.25, 20/0.40 and a 40/0.65 and 3 Huygens eyepieces 6x, 10x and 15x.
 As far as I know, microscopes like these were produced in China.
 A common misconception among microscopists is that the optics on such microscopes are inferior and are incapable of delivering decent images.
 But with some proper illumination, you will be surprised what you can see with a microscope like this.
 All microscope images in this article were taken with this microscope.
 Underneath the stage of this microscope, there is a rotating diaphragm with 5 holes (apertures) that have different diameters.
 The higher the NA of the objectives becomes, the bigger the diameter of the hole to choose should be.
 Diaphragms like these you will find typically on very basic microscopes.
 Also on toy microscopes (which I will not mention any further) you will see those kind of devices, although they are not really useful there.
 While the iris diaphragm is seen as better device for regulating the aperture I would argue in favour of such a rotating diaphragm.
 In fact, it is a very useful, flexible and convenient device, not only to regulate the aperture, but also to achieve oblique illumination and darkfield illumination.
 I covered the apertures with Tesa tape to achieve diffused light.
 I left one position uncovered, just to show one of the apertures in figure 3B.
 I later used this position to insert a darkfield stop and perfect darkfield illumination was achieved with the 20/0.40 objective.
 There is some functional similarity between such a rotating diaphragm and a universal phase contrast condenser.
 The mirror was used in combination with a Jansjö LED lamp.
 Using the flat side of the mirror gave sufficient light for the lower power objectives, with the 40/0.65 more light was needed and switching to the concave side ensured a more comfortable viewing.

 Figure 3.
-A: basic student microscope without substage optics (Euromex SA).
-B: rotating diaphragm with apertures of different sizes, 4 of them covered with Tesa tape that acts as a diffuser to optimise illumination.
+Left: basic student microscope without substage optics (Euromex SA).
+Right: rotating diaphragm with apertures of different sizes, 4 of them covered with Tesa tape that acts as a diffuser to optimise illumination.

 In figure 4, proper illumination can be seen at the back focal plane of a 40/0.65 objective ensuring sufficient resolving power from this lens.